Farida Elashmawy, on how she impressed her colleagues on her first day on the job

 It was a big adventure for me at the time.
 I didn’t know anyone, and I had never been to Spain, but the staff at the university were very helpful, specially, Paloma Mesonero, who helped me find a place, with my NIE, and, Lola, who pushed me to learn Spanish fast.

-What's it like to study at The Global American University, Schiller?
+What's it like to study at Schiller International University, Schiller?
 Tell us your typical daily routine

 Studying at Schiller will remain one of the best decisions I have taken in my life.
 I am grateful to where I am because of the University.